manish-algorisys/financial-converter/README.md

    The UI will open automatically in your browser at `http://localhost:8501`

 3. **Use the interface**:
-   - Upload a PDF file
+   - **Upload & Parse Tab**: Upload a PDF file, select the company name, and parse
-   - Select the company name
-   - Click "Parse Document"
+   - **Review & Edit Tab**: View extracted data in an editable table, make corrections, and save changes
-   - View and download the results
+   - **View Results Tab**: See the final results and download in various formats

 ### Option 2: Using the REST API